 While many people believe that this order will improve patients’ ability to make healthcare decisions and lead to lower prices across the board, this order isn’t without critics.

-Many healthcare industry advocates have praised the executive order as a strong step in the right direction (a compilation of statements can be found here).
+Many healthcare industry advocates have praised the price transparency executive order as a strong step in the right direction (a compilation of statements can be found here).

 Additionally – making prices known will allow insurance companies to see when their competitors have received a better deal from hospitals – and fight to receive that same deal.
 This will create downward pressure on pricing across the board – ultimately saving consumers money as their healthcare premiums decrease.

 Opposition to Healthcare Pricing Transparency